mfikrighozi/BMW_Sales_Dataset/README.md

 -Reporting → Summarized results into insights and recommendations.

 Insights & Findings

--The Low category dominates the amount of data compared to the High category.
+*[Sales Classification] Majority of BMW models fall under the Low Sales category, with only a few models achieving High Sales.

--The average price of a BMW is fairly stable at around USD 74,000–75,500, with little fluctuation.
+*[Average Pricing] The average price of a BMW is fairly stable at around USD 74,000–75,500, with little fluctuation.

--BMW's global sales volume is likely to remain stable throughout the 2010–2024 period.
+*[Sales Volume Trends] BMW's global sales volume is likely to remain stable throughout the 2010–2024 period.

--The best-selling models are dominated by the X6, X5, X3, M5, 5 Series, i3, 3 Series, X1, i8, and 7 Series.
+*[Model Performance] The best-selling models are dominated by the X6, X5, X3, M5, 5 Series, i3, 3 Series, X1, i8 Series.

+*[Regional Distribution] Asia and Europe are the largest contributors to BMW sales and North America shows strong SUV and EV adoption potential.

 Conclusion & Recommendations